Diffusion World Model: Future Modeling Beyond Step-by-Step Rollout for Offline Reinforcement Learning

-In this paper, we particularly consider the offline RL setup, where the objective is to learn a policy from a static dataset without online interactions.
+To verify the proposed DWM, we consider the \textbf{offline RL} setup, where the objective is to learn a policy from a static dataset without online interactions.
 The detachment from online training circumvents the side effects of exploration and allows us to investigate the quality of world models thoroughly.
 We propose a generic Dyna-type~\cite{sutton1991dyna} model-based framework.
 In brief, we first train a diffusion world model using the offline dataset, then train a policy using imagined data generated by the diffusion world model, in an actor-critic manner.
-Particularly, to generate the target value for training the critic, we introduce \emph{\textbf{Diffusion Model Value Expansion} (Diffusion-MVE)} that uses diffusion world model generated future trajectories to simulate the return up to a chosen horizon.
+Particularly, to generate the target value for training the critic, we introduce \emph{\textbf{Diffusion Model Based Value Expansion} (Diffusion-MVE)} that uses diffusion world model generated future trajectories to simulate the return up to a chosen horizon.
 As we will elaborate later, \emph{Diffusion-MVE can be interpreted as a value regularization for offline RL through generative modeling, or alternatively, a way to conduct offline Q-learning with synthetic data}.

-Our framework is flexible to carry any MF actor-critic RL method of choice, and the output policy is efficient at inference time, as the world model does not intervene with action generation.
+Our framework is flexible to carry any MF actor-critic RL method of choice, and the output policy is efficient at inference time, as the world model does not intervene with action generation. \looseness=-1

-We benchmark diffusion-based and traditional one-step world models on 9 locomotion tasks from the D4RL benchmark~\cite{fu2020d4rl}.
-We further consider a variant of our approach where the diffusion model is substituted with a Transformer architecture~\cite{vaswani2017attention}.
-All these tasks are in continuous action and observation spaces.
-Our results confirm that both sequence-level world models outperform one-step models, where diffusion world model achieves a $44\%$ performance gain over one-step models.
-Moreover, recent advances in offline RL methods have been concentrated on MF algorithms~\cite{kumar2020conservative, kostrikov2021offline, wang2022diffusion, garg2023extreme, ding2023consistency}, where a few works have blurred the boundary between MB and MF methods~\cite{chen2021decision, janner2021offline, janner2022planning, ajay2022conditional, zheng2023guided}.
-Our method achieves state-of-the-art (SOTA) performance, eliminating the gap between MB and MF algorithms.
+Empirically, we benchmark diffusion-based and traditional one-step world models on 9 locomotion tasks from the D4RL datasets~\cite{fu2020d4rl}, where all the tasks are in continuous action and observation spaces.
+The predominant results are: \begin{enumerate}[leftmargin=1em] \item Our results confirm that DWM outperform one-step models, where DWM-based algorithms achieves a $44\%$ performance gain. \item We further consider a variant of our approach where the diffusion model is substituted with a Transformer architecture~\cite{vaswani2017attention}.
+Although Transformer is a sequence model, its inherent autoregressive structure is more prone to compounding error.
+We confirm that DWM-based algorithms surpass Transformer-based algorithms with a $37.5\%$ performance gain. \item We also compare our algorithm with Decision Diffuser~\cite{ajay2022conditional}, a closely related model-based offline RL method that simulates the state-only trajectory, while predicting actions using an inverse dynamics model.
+The performance of the two methods are comparable.